Axway/amplify-central/content/en/docs/manage_document_library/documentation_library_management.md

 * the Document default language
 * the Document translation languages

-The feature is not yet available in the UI, but you can use the CLI or API to add the Document available languages.
+The feature is not yet available from the UI, but you can use the CLI or API to add the Document available languages.
+Refer to [API Server multi languages support](/docs/integrate_with-central/api_server#multi-languages-support) and the [sample data](/docs/integrate_with_central/samples/sample_start_to_end#scenario-description) where there is an example of Document Library document using 2 languages.